Trees of Prospect Park

 • Follow the Google map on your smart phone.
 Each stop has photos of the tree you are looking for.

-• Or print the Tree Pages which include the map and blank pages and tips for drawing your tree observations.
+• Print the Tree Pages which include the map and tips for drawing your tree observations and creating your own field guide.

 Produced in collaboration with Mississippi Park Connection.
 Thank you to Prospect Park Legacy Fund for funding this project!